bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

    :scale: 120%
    :align: center

 The engine receives raw data and sends them to the module executor.
-The executor starts data processing and returns the resulting data back to the engine where they are deserialized to be put into the stream or a storage.
+The executor starts data processing and returns the resulting data back to the engine where they are serialized to be put into the stream or a storage.

 Module Types
 --------------

 The platform supports 4 types of modules:

-1. *Input-streaming* - It handles external inputs, does data deduplication, transforms raw data to objects.
+1. *Input* - handles external inputs, does data deduplication, transforms raw data to objects.

-2. *Output-streaming* — It handles the data outcoming from event processing pipeline to external data destinations (Elasticsearch, JDBC, etc.).
+2. *Output* — handles the data outcoming from event processing pipeline to external data destinations (Elasticsearch, JDBC, etc.).

-3. *Regular-streaming* (base type) - a generic processor which receives an event, does some data transformation and sends transformation to the next processing step.
+3. *Regular* (base type) - a generic processor which receives an event, does some data transformation and sends transformation to the next processing step.

-4. *Batch-streaming* — It organizes incoming data into batches and processing is performed with sliding window.
-Batch module may be used to implement streaming joins and processing where algorithm must observe the range of input messages rather than a current one.
+4. *Batch* — a module which is used to implement streaming joins and processing where algorithm must observe a range of input messages rather than current one.
+A batch is a minimum data set for a module to collect the events in the stream.
+Batches are collected in a window.
+The data is processed applying the idea of a sliding window.

 The modules can be strung in a pipeline as illustrated below: